loganeo/interviewproject/README.md

 DB_HOST=localhost
 DB_USER=*enter user name here*
 DB_PASSWORD=*enter password here*
-DB_DATABASE=*enter database name here*
+DB_DATABASE=*enter database schema name here*
 ```

 where DB_USER is your MySQL workbench connection user name

 DB_PASSWORD is the password for said connection

-and DB_DATABASE is the name of the database you want to connect to
+and DB_DATABASE is the name of the database schema you want to connect to

 ## Running the Website